Where are the workers? Cutoff of jobless aid spurs no influx

 Likewise, some couples have decided that they can get by with only one income, rather than two, at least temporarily.

-Sarah Hamby of Kokomo, Indiana, lost her $300-a-week federal payment this summer after Gov. Eric Holcomb, a Republican, ended that benefit early.
-Hamby’s husband, who is 65, has kept his job working an overnight shift at a printing press throughout the pandemic.
+Sarah Hamby of Kokomo, Indiana, lost her $300-a-week federal payment this summer after her state ended it early.
+Hamby’s husband, who is 65, kept his job at a printing press throughout the pandemic.
 But he may decide to join the ranks of people retiring earlier than they’d planned.

 In Missouri, a group of businesses, still frustrated by labor shortages more than three months after the state cut off the $300-a-week federal jobless checks, paid for billboards in Springfield that said: “Get Off Your Butt!” and “Get.
 To.
 Work.”